FAQs

 view answer

-Often, yes.
-Depending on your health history and preferences, your provider may prescribe certain birth control methods such as pills, the patch, the ring, or emergency contraception.
-If you’re interested in methods that require in-person care like implants, IUDs, or injections, we’ll outline your options and connect you with a trusted in-person provider when possible.
+Yes.
+Depending on your health history and preferences, your provider may prescribe certain birth control methods, such as pills, the patch, the ring, or emergency contraception.
+During your visit, your provider will review your options, help you decide what fits your goals, and outline next steps if you’re interested in a method that requires in-person care (like an IUD, implant, or injection).

 Read More